Element84/cmr-stac-api-proxy/docs/development.md

 The `lib` directory contains the main logic of the application.
 It is broken down into modules pertaining to areas of responsibility.
 A summary of those modules can be found below.

 ### API
 The `api` directory houses the api routing logic for the application.
-This is achieved using `Express.js`.
 Also included in this directory are routes pertaining to STAC and WFS3 endpoints.

 ### CMR
 Contains logic to query CMR, including searching for collections and granules, getting collections and granules, and building CMR search URLs.